The 1891

 My goal is to select books that challenge our thinking and aid in our shared desire to grow as humans and attorneys.
 Our non-fiction book selections written by female authors will be posted here.

-To facilitate our discussion, I may post questions about the selection and supplemental reference materials in the book club forum.
-One other way to engage will be during our quarterly zoom meeting hosted by the CWBA.
-If you are not comfortable participating online, feel free to reach out to me offline to chat more about the selection.
+To facilitate our discussion, I may post questions about the selection and supplemental reference materials in the Book Club Forum on this blog.
+Another way to engage will be during our quarterly Zoom meeting hosted by the CWBA.
+If you are uncomfortable participating online, feel free to reach out to me offline to chat more about the selection.
 I hope you find value in the book club, and I look forward to your feedback.

 Best,